 The Customer is responsible for maintaining, repairing and replacing, in a safe condition satisfactory to NOTL Hydro, all the Customer’s civil infrastructure on private property including but not limited to poles, underground conduits, cable pull vaults, transformer rooms, transformer vaults, transformer pads and meter bases/cabinets that NOTL Hydro deems required to house NOTL Hydro’s equipment.

 If any repair of the service conductor on the Customers’ property is required and NOTL Hydro is responsible for such repairs, NOTL Hydro shall only reinstate to finished grade.
-It shall be the Customers’ responsibility to remove and/or repair/replace vegetation (i.e. shrubs, trees, lawn, garden etc.) and surface structures (i.e. fences, patios, driveways, decks, porches etc.).
+It shall be the Customers’ responsibility to repair/replace vegetation (i.e. shrubs, trees, lawn, garden etc.) and surface structures (i.e. fences, patios, driveways, decks, porches etc.).

 1.8 Disputes or Complaints